mike-works/vscode-fundamentals/docs/README.md

 New code editing tricks (i.e. `⌘ + D` along the way)

-We'll be working with JavaScript *and* Typescript.
+We'll be working with JavaScript *and* TypeScript.
   - It's OK (maybe even better) if you don't know TS yet